AndrewJBateman/angular-material-nav/README.md

 ## :books: General info

+* Sidenav menu with profile image and menu options is shown on lhs when in full-screen mode (>700px - tablet size).
+Otherwise it is hidden and only shows when the burger menu icon is pressed
-* Sidenav menu is hidden at a screen width of 600px or less using a break-point `isHandset$` as an observable.
+* Sidenav menu is hidden at a screen width of 700px or less using an observable to compare 700px with actual screen width - see Code Example below
-* Angular Material Schematics used to create the navigation component.
+* Profile image is a random female facial image that changes each time app is started or refreshed
+* [AfterViewInit interface lifecycle hook](https://angular.io/api/core/AfterViewInit) used once components view is instatiated

 ## :camera: Screenshots